-Light and Heavy Refurbishment Short-Term Loans (STL)
+Light and Heavy Refurbishment Loans

-Depending on the type of works that you intend to complete, we can source light and heavy refurbishment loans to help you successfully complete your project.
+Depending on the type of works that you intend to complete, we can source light and heavy refurbishment finance to help you successfully complete your project.

 This would be secured for properties that don’t require extra work to be carried out before being let out.

 A recent client success: sourcing finance post-auction

-“To invest successfully, property investors need expert support when sourcing finance.
+To invest successfully, property investors need expert support when sourcing finance.